Pylons/pyramid/docs/narr/webob.rst

 :mod:`repoze.bfg` uses the :term:`WebOb` package to supply :term:`request` and :term:`response` object implementations.
 The
-:term:`request` object that is passed to a :mod:`repoze.bfg` :term:`view` is an instance of the :mod:`webob.Request` class.
-The :term:`response` returned from a :mod:`repoze.bfg` :term:`view`
-:term:`renderer` is an instance of the :mod:`webob.Response` class.
+:term:`request` object that is passed to a :mod:`repoze.bfg` :term:`view` is an instance of the :class:`repoze.bfg.Request` class, which is a subclass of :class:`webob.Request`.
+The :term:`response` returned from a :mod:`repoze.bfg` :term:`view` :term:`renderer` is an instance of the :mod:`webob.Response` class.
 Users can also return an instance of :mod:`webob.Response` directly from a view as necessary.

 WebOb is a project separate from :mod:`repoze.bfg` with a separate set of authors and a fully separate `set of documentation